mahmoud/clastic/README.rst

-For as many claims as its docs make to being standard Python, Django makes `WSGI slightly choreful`_, which is a shame, because `WSGI`_ has blessed Python has so many neat servers that work with any WSGI application.
+For as many claims as its docs make to being standard Python, Django makes `WSGI slightly choreful`_, which is a shame, because `WSGI`_ has blessed Python with so many neat servers that work with any WSGI application.

 Clastic applications are themselves WSGI applications.
 There's no need